tudorflanja/random-user-generator/README.md

 ---

-This project was completed as part of my studies at the Technical University of Cluj-Napoca (UTCN) 🎓.
+This project was completed for the User Interface Design course, as part of my studies at the Technical University of Cluj-Napoca (UTCN) 🎓.